 1.2.
 Document name and identification

-This document is the Google Certification Practice Statement ("CPS").
-It has been published in response to Google's Certificate Policy and sets forth the practices that Google has adopted to implement the provisions made therein.
+This document is the Google Certification Practice Statement (CPS).
+It has been published to describe procedural and operational practices that Google has adopted to implement the Google Certificate Policy (CP) and applicable requirements defined in governing industry standards.